 Once you have everything you need, you can move on and fill in the application form.
 Here at iVisa, we care about your time, which is why we designed an application form that takes 15 minutes to complete.
 If you need some help or you have questions, you can refer to our support service that is ready to jump in 24/7.

 The 3-step application form is very accessible.
 The first step asks you to fill in your personal information and choose a processing time along with the visa type you need.
 The second step requires you to revise the information you provided during step one and make the payment.
 You need to make sure that everything you put in during step one is entirely accurate.
 Mistakes are impossible to correct after your application reaches processing.
 As for payment, iVisa gives you something that an embassy does not, and that is the opportunity to use a means of payment that is most suitable for you.
-You can use a credit/debit card, a Paypal account, Alipay, or WeChat.
+You can use a credit/debit card or a Paypal account.

 The last step will ask you to upload additional documents.
 This step may be different for some people because it depends on factors like who you are traveling with, there are minors, and so on.
 Even so, iVisa will notify you of everything you need to take care of.

 Once you submit your application, you need to wait for your Uganda e-visa to arrive via e-mail in PDF format.
 Do not forget to print it out before you leave for Uganda.
-The document allows you a 90-day stay period inside the country, and you have a single entry.
-The East Africa visa comes with multiple entries.
+The document allows you a 45 days Total stay period inside the country, and you have a Single Entry.
+The East Africa visa comes with Multiple Entry.
 While a Uganda visa at the Entebbe airport may no longer be available, we think that iVisa comes up with a better, hassle-free solution.
 Don’t you think?